svermeulen/vim-easyclip/README.md

 ### Custom Yanks ###

-If you have custom yanks that occur in your vimrc or elsewhere and would like them to be included in the yank history, simply call the command `EasyClipBeforeYank` before the yank occurs.
-For example, I have the following line in my vimrc to yank the current file name:
+If you have custom yanks that occur in your vimrc or elsewhere and would like them to be included in the yank history, you can either call easyclip#Yank() to record the string or call the command `EasyClipBeforeYank` before the yank occurs.
+For example, to yank the current file name you could do either of the following:

 `nnoremap <leader>yfn :EasyClipBeforeYank<cr>:let @*=expand('%')<cr>`

+`nnoremap <leader>yfn :call easyclip#Yank(expand('%'))<cr>`

 ### Disclaimer ###